-For realtors in smaller towns and in locations that are vacation destinations, more casual attire is definitely appropriate.
-In fact, dressing too “professionally” may be off-putting in some areas—you may not want to show farmland while dressed in professional attire.
+For realtors in smaller towns and in locations that are vacation destinations, more casual attire is appropriate.
+Dressing too “professionally” may be off-putting in some areas—you probably don't want to show farmland to clients while dressed in professional attire.

-If you're in a vacation resort area more casual attire is the norm.
+If you're in a vacation resort area, more casual attire is the norm.
 For example, if you're showing condos in a ski or beach town, business casual or even casual attire is more typical.

 What to Wear in the Office

 Business casual for men encompasses dress slacks or chinos, button-down shirt, dressy polo shirt, jacket optional, dark socks, and dress shoes.

 For women, business casual means wearing a skirt or dress slacks, blouse, sweater, or twin set.
-A jacket is optional, but hosiery and closed toe pumps are always acceptable.
+A jacket is optional, but hosiery and closed-toe pumps are always acceptable.
 In some cases, wearing plain dress pants, a shirt or blouse, and flat shoes is fine.